Amazon Brand Usage Guidelines for PPC Campaigns: What Sellers Need to Know

 Based on Amazon’s policies, here are the key guidelines sellers must follow:

-Amazon Text Standards
+A. Amazon Text Standards

 Amazon has specific rules for how its brand name and text elements should appear in PPC ads.
 Adhering to these standards ensures your campaigns remain compliant while maintaining a professional and credible look.